-All staff, Trustees and volunteers (where appropriate) receive training on cyber-bullying, its impact and ways to support students, as part of safeguarding training (see section 11 for more detail).
+All staff, Trustees and volunteers (where appropriate) receive training on cyber-bullying, its impact and ways support to support students, as part of safeguarding training (see section 11 for more detail).

-The school also sends information/leaflets on cyber-bullying to parents so that they are aware of the signs, how to report it and how they can support children who may be affected.
+Parents are encouraged to register on the National College online training programme so they are aware of the signs of cyberbullying, how to report it and how they can support children who may be affected.

-In relation to a specific incident of cyber-bullying, the school will follow the processes set out in the school Behaviour for Learning policy.
+In relation to a specific incident of cyber-bullying, the school will follow the processes set out in the school behaviour policy.
 Where illegal, inappropriate or harmful material has been spread among students, the school will use all reasonable endeavours to ensure the incident is contained.

-The DSL will consider whether the incident should be reported to the police if it involves illegal material, and will work with external services if it is deemed necessary to do so.
+The DSL will report the incident and provide the relevant material to the police as soon as is reasonably practicable, if they have reasonable grounds to suspect that possessing that material is illegal.
+They will also work with external services if it is deemed necessary to do so.